uveissmjl/iguana/README.md

 - **Capturing and analyzing network traffic**.
 - **Gathering DNS information** for reconnaissance.

-### Why Iguana?
+### Why iguana?
-Whether you are troubleshooting a network, auditing the security of a system, or learning about network protocols, **Iguana** offers a user-friendly approach without compromising on depth and utility.
-Iguana is intended for **ethical use** and educational purposes.
+Whether you are troubleshooting a network, auditing the security of a system, or learning about network protocols, **iguana** offers a user-friendly approach without compromising on depth and utility. iguana is intended for **ethical use** and educational purposes.

 ---